Eyas/Resume/resume/cv.md

 Volunteer
 ---------

-## Girls Who Code
+## DevProgress
-### Clubs Instructor
+### Developer
-January 2016 – Present
+September 2016 – Present
-Teaching novice middle school girls programming using Scratch and Python at a local school.
+Building sites and tools to help progressive candidates and causes.
+* Maintained and managed contributions for a static Jekyll website dispelling fake news rumors and discussing common concerns related to Hillary Clinton.
+* Launched site within two weeks of starting the initiative.
+* Translated UX designer slides into accessible, responsive, and scaleable template.

 ## Massachusetts Institute of Technology
 ### Educational Counselor